 How Do I Apply for Financial Aid?

-You need to complete the Free Application for Federal Student Aid (FAFSA) by March 1.
+You need to complete the Free Application for Federal Student Aid (FAFSA) by May 1.
 You and your parents will need to provide information about your family's income, assets, household size, and number in college.
 The FAFSA cannot be completed until after January 1.
-You may complete the FAFSA on the Web at www.fafsa.ed.gov.
+You may complete the FAFSA on the Federal Student Aid website.
 FAFSA forms are also available in your high school guidance office.

 Do I have to wait until I am accepted to Lycoming before I apply for aid?

 No, you may apply before you are accepted, but you will not receive a financial aid award letter until you are accepted.
 We encourage you to apply even if you are not accepted so that we may process your aid application as soon as possible upon your acceptance.

 What is Lycoming College's deadline for applying for financial aid?

 Lycoming College has a recommended filing deadline of March 1 for incoming first-year students.
 We ask that you file early so that we can get the results of your FAFSA and notify you of your eligibility by mid-March.

 What if our taxes will not be completed by March?

 Although we encourage you to complete your tax returns before completing the application process, we understand that sometimes this is not possible.
 You may use estimated amounts on the FAFSA form and correct the information once your taxes are complete.

 Does Lycoming College offer merit scholarships, and how do I apply for them?